 Some of the causes identified by researchers are:

 * Stress – a real modern day mood killer

 * Mineral deficiency such as chloride, sodium and zinc

 * Excess alcohol consumption – Don’t worry, there is a solution

 * Excess consumption of high carb / processed foods

 What then is the long term solution?
-Modern medicine only seems to suppress the symptoms and so the discomfort is ongoing.
+Modern medication like Rennies only seems to suppress the symptoms and so the discomfort is ongoing.

-Taking a 1 to 2 teaspoons of ACV in a glass of water about 30 minutes before each meals will insure the correct level of acidity for your digestive system to operate effectively.
-The ACV is known to also kill bacteria that cause stomach ulcers and alleviate any resulting pain.
+Taking 1 to 2 teaspoons of ACV in a glass of water about 30 minutes before each meals will insure the correct level of acidity for your digestive system to operate effectively.
+ACV is also known to the kill bacteria that cause stomach ulcers and to alleviate the resulting pain.